Joshuliu/AppBot/Documentation.md

 # AppBot Documentation
 This is a list of commands and what they do.
-If you want to keep things simpler than this *and* the [site](https://www.appbot.gq), you should see the EasyDocs for a step buy step guide on getting started.
-Otherwise, let's get started.
+Make sure to join [the support server](https://bit.ly/appbot-help) if you ever need any help.

 ## Things to Note
 The commands in the documentation don't have a prefix shown because you can customize the prefix(es).
 The default prefixes are `/` and mentioning the bot `@AppBot`